 Unlike many of the other, more extreme Founding Fathers, Washington was at first a bit reluctant to take a stand against the British, but when rubber hit the road, Washington led the Continental Army to its first victory in Boston.
 Washington lost battle after battle, but eventually won the war (with the help of the French) by using guerrilla tactics and fighting dirty.

-The man was the first and only President to be elected unanimously.
+The man was the first and only President to be elected unanimously by the electoral collage.
 Unlike the Presidents that followed, Washington actually operated in New York rather than the current capitol, (Washington DC).
 From the start, he was very adamant about having neutral foreign policy and not getting involved in the business of other countries, which is pretty funny considering just how much we didn’t take his advice over the years.

 Most of his presidency was spent attempting to maintain the peace and establishing precedents for future Presidents.
 When the Whiskey Rebellion rose up in Pennsylvania, he led the military in to quell the insurgency.
 Luckily the protesters disbanded before things got ugly.